AmazingDD/EC-SNN/README.md

 ### latency

-make sure `./infer_data/` contains the specific frame you want before making inference
+make sure `./infer_data/` contains the specific frame you want before making an inference

 ```
 python ecsnn.py -split -infer -arch=vgg9 -act=snn -device=cpu -split_dir=./splitted/ -dataset=cifar10
 ```

-_For more details about each arguments, try reaching our Github pages later._
+_For more details about each argument, try reaching our Github pages later._

 ### cifarnet quick start

-Implement the following commands step by step to get the quick results.
-We provide this part for a quick access for the whole workflow of EC-SNN.
+Implement the following commands step by step to get quick results.
+We provide this part for quick access to the whole workflow of EC-SNN.

 ```
 # training